ShoumikMahbubRidoy/Ansible/Ad hoc Commands.md

 ## Parallelism:

 Parallelism in Ansible allows you to execute tasks on multiple servers simultaneously.
 This can speed up operations, especially when you need to perform actions like rebooting multiple servers.
-In your example, you want to reboot servers in the "abc" group using 12 parallel forks, which means you'll reboot up to 12 servers at a time.
+In this example, we want to reboot servers in the "abc" group using 12 parallel forks, which means you'll reboot up to 12 servers at a time.

 ## SSH Agent and Authentication: